 The Hoya plant family has up to 300 species, and the Hoya Carnosa Compacta is one of the most popular species.
+There is also a popular variegated version of this plant called Hoya Tricolor or Hoya Krimson Queen.

 This plant is an epiphytic evergreen semi-succulent vine that originated from East Asia and Australia.